A Little About Camp Brosius

 Camp Brosius is owned by IU?

-Camp Brosius is owned by Indiana University and is managed by the IU School of Physical Education and Tourism Management at Indiana University’s Indianapolis campus, also known as IUPUI.
+Camp Brosius is owned by Indiana University and is managed by the IU School of Health & Human Sciences at Indiana University’s Indianapolis campus, also known as IUPUI.
 Accommodations are available to the public, including (but not limited to) IU alumni and friends.
 Visit our history page to learn how the university acquired the property.